Jon Mostad

 More

-Two Psalms no.1: O Sing to the Lord for mixed choir SSAATTBB a capella:
+Two Psalms No.1: O Sing to the Lord for mixed choir SSAATTBB a capella:

 The text of Psalm 96 shouts out "a new song" of praise to the Lord.
 Once when I heard it read, I "heard" moving chords and melodies passing between the parts with each part singing one syllable of the text.
 That became a germinal idea for the composition.